newsonjacob/ReactiveOptical_Flow/README.txt

 3. The GUI displays the STOP button along with left/center/right flow values and the current state.
 Click STOP to end the simulation cleanly.

+## Configuration Parameters

+* `FLOW_STD_MAX` – maximum allowed standard deviation of optical flow magnitudes before the probe based fallback dodge is suppressed.
+The default value is `20.0`.

 ## Batch Runs

 Execute multiple runs back to back using `batch_runs.py`: